Q: What exam should I take?

 Q: How do I register for an exam at Charter Oak State College?

-A: All of our registration information can be viewed on the Exam Registration and Schedules page.
+A: Review our registration information.
 We urge you to read all of this information carefully so you are clear on administration fees, scheduling and test company information.
 Online registration is available for CLEP and DSST exams.
 If you are ready, you can register now.

 Q: How soon should I register for an exam?